DOI-USGS/ISIS3/Developing-ISIS3-with-cmake.md

 `cd ISIS3`

+### How to initialize the gtest submodule in an old clone

+If your clone is older than November 26th 2018 and you update from dev, you will get the gtest submodule but it will be empty!
+This is because git does not initialize submodules by default.
+In order to initialize the gtest submodule run the following command at the root of the repository

+`git submodule update --init --recursive`

 ## Anaconda and ISIS3 Dependencies
 To start building ISIS3 with cmake, you first need anaconda installed. **If you are developing internally to USGS, please expand the `Details` drop-down for more information; otherwise, continue reading the instructions in this section**.